Sam Johnson, Chief Customer Officer at Jamf, welcomed attendees to the second day of the Jamf Nation conference.

 Through the new Desmos Test Mode (available on Jamf's Marketplace as a beta), admins can choose the exact versions of calculators that students will be facing to be the calculator that they use at school.

 This not only allows administrators to better prepare students, but when it's managed by Jamf, it increases students' privacy and security.

 To assist in this, the team at Desmos created an app config generator.
 You can use a graphical UI to set these up with dropdowns, click boxes, and answering a few questions.
 The tool generates an app config script based on the selections Admins, copy it, put it into the AppConfiguration, and it's done.

 This is available in Jamf Pro AND Jamf School.

 The education keynote closed with a few key announcements.

 TRAINING NEWS: we've released more than 100 videos onto the training catalog.
 15 playlists for Jamf Pro, Jamf School, and Jamf Connect.
-Today, it's available to all customers free of charge: trainingcatalog.jamf.com.
+Today, the Jamf Pro training catalog is available to all customers free of charge.

 200, 300 and 400 classes have become the standard: we know you need to dedicate your time to learning the products in front of you.
 Starting today, we have new education pricing on all of our training products with 20% off all classes.
 Until the end of the year, you can get 20% off the training pass as well.